shapeintheglass/gnosia-customizer/README.md

 ### Character config.yaml

 Each character folder also contains a file called `config.yaml`, which contains all other information about them.
 This is written in [YAML format](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started) and contains comments that start with a `#` character.
-These are ignored by the mod, but can provide context on what each of the fields means.
+Comments are ignored by the mod, but can provide context on what each of the fields means.
 Here is a snippet from an example config file:

 ```yaml
 # How the game and other people will address this character.